ShonTaware/OpenSource_Physical_Design/README.md

   - [References](#references)
   - [Acknowledgement](#acknowledgement)

-# List of All Open-Source Tools Used:
+# List of All Open-Source Tools Used
   | Name of Tool | Application / Usage |
   | --- | --- |
   | [Yosys](https://github.com/YosysHQ/yosys) | Synthesis of RTL Design |